What is a Delivery Exception? Impact + How to Solve & Avoid Delivery Exceptions

 1. Customs delays

-International shipping does not come without its challenges.
+International shipping is not without its challenges.
 Packages often get held up at customs longer than expected, which can result in missed delivery dates.
-By ensuring you have the proper tariff codes at the SKU-level can help make for a more seamless shipping process.
+Ensuring you have the proper tariff codes at the SKU-level can help make for a more seamless shipping process.

 2. Federal holidays